HOME * SHAKING THE DEW FROM THE LILIES * ASPHALT JUNGLE SHORTS * SHE SPEAKS * UNHINGED * URBAN SCRAWLERS * BIOS

 Jae Kramisen’s play, SHATTER, was part of She Speaks ’09.

-Andrew Lakin has been performing on stage and designing lights in the K-W region for over a decade.
+ANDREW LAKIN has been performing on stage and designing lights in the K-W region for over a decade.
 He is delighted to be a founding member of Lost & Found Theatre, where he has performed in Vigil and Cotton Patch Gospel, designed lights for Eleemosynary, and directed The Anger in Ernest and Ernestine.
 He has also recently performed with MT Space and the Perimeter Institute.
 Other favourite productions include The Foreigner, Cherry Docs, Three in the Back...Two in the Head, Waiting for Godot, and Girl in the Goldfish Bowl, all at Theatre & Co.
 Other lighting designs there include Red Lips, A Walk in the Woods, Proof, and Mary's Wedding.
 In his spare time, Andrew writes, spends time with his wonderful wife Joanne and their Yellow Lab puppy Lucy, and he is looking forward to his next big challenge in life... becoming a father!

 Andrew Lakin’s play, SENTINEL, was performed at the corner of King & Frederick Streets. in AJS III, and in his own words, it was its Galactic Premier!